Auscitte/auscitte.github.io/_posts/2021-04-20-Registry-Recovery.md

 [...]
 {% endhighlight %}

 I had to cut down the output considerably in order to preserve readability, but here is some statistics collected while loading the hive: 18322 blocks were skipped in the process, the resulting key/value hierarchy contained, apart from the invariably parentless _ROOT_ key, 480 orphaned keys (i.e. keys with parent indexes pointing to non-existent or damaged entries) and 1199 orphaned values.
 The file turned out to be severely damaged, with large chunks of data replaced by garbage.
 For comparison: in a healthy hive (spoiler alert!
-In the end I did manage to recover one), there were 32972 bins whereas in the damaged one roughly half of that – 16837.
+In the end I did manage to recover one), there were 32972 bins, whereas in the damaged one roughly half of that – 16837.

 {% highlight python linenos %}
 >>> s = open("RecReg_vss15/SOFTWARE", "rb").read()